IBM/doframework/README.md

 # Ray Cluster

 To observe the `ray` dashboard, connect to `http://localhost:8265` in your browser.
-See the OpenShift doc for OpenShift-specific instructions.
+See `./doc/openshift.md` for OpenShift-specific instructions.

 Some useful health-check commands: